galaguna/heuristicEpiDem-Iterated/README.md

-# heuristicEpiDem-Iterated
+## WHAT IS IT?
-This is an implementation for an epidemiological model supported by agents and by intuitive and simple heuristic rules.
+This is an implementation for an epidemic model supported by agents and by intuitive and simple heuristic rules.

 ## HOW IT WORKS